nxomimo/nxomimo.github.io/_portfolio/portfolio-3.md

 We were provided .scipy starter code that accessed the data, as well as displayed a corresponding spectrogram and radargram.
 My group focused on boosting the SNR ratio by implementing a dynamic band-stop filter that changed its bandstop frequency range with time, depending on where the heart of the noise lived.
 I also tried to implment a bandstop filter that dynamically adjusted its bandstop range depending on which frequencies displayed the greatest spectral densities at given moments in time, as these frequencies indicated high noise.

 If you'd like to access the project repository to observe our code, you can find it all [here](https://github.com/nxomimo/EE102B-Final-Project/tree/main).
-The project report can be seen [here](/files/EE102BFinal.pdf)].
+The final .pdf project report can also be seen [here](/files/EE102BFinal.pdf)].